dcallif/NomicsApiToGoogleDoc/README.md

 Example Spreadsheet: https://docs.google.com/spreadsheets/d/1fVt2swlVVpzdPrNLjDpv1yOIed7nxHvdjw0CHfRemd4/edit?usp=sharing

-To use, just add any coins to the array and create a free API key on the Nomics website.
+To use, just add any coins to the google doc and create a free API key on the Nomics website.